Aaron3963/CSE_151A_Project/README.md

 #### Add Prediction Target

-Since our goal is to relate news outlets with S&P500, part of our project will be focusing on the trend prediction of future S&P 500 price change.
+Since our goal is to relate news outlets with S&P 500, part of our project will be focusing on the trend prediction of future S&P 500 price change.
 Which we created a binary column `trend_up` which will be `True` if the price current trading date is lower than tomorrow’s.

 |  | Date | Close | trend\_up |
 | --- | --- | --- | --- |